-I think a lot of writers are afraid of using a thesaurus.
+There are two kinds of writers: writers who overuse the thesaurus and writers who are afraid of using a thesaurus.

-Or maybe it was just me avoiding thesauruses all those years because I thought I should have all the words in the universe in my head already somehow.
+I was once afraid of the thesaurus.
+Somehow, I thought I should have all the words in the universe in my head already.

-It wasn’t only my pride keeping me from using one.
+It wasn’t only my pride keeping me from using one, however.
 I also avoided thesauruses because one of the biggest lessons we learned in journalism 101 was K.I.S.S.

 No, our professors were not trying to be inappropriate.